-Connecticut collects professional state license numbers as physician identifiers and supplied encrypted physician identifiers to HCUP.
+Prior to 2000, Connecticut provided professional state license numbers as physician identifiers and supplied encrypted attending physician identifiers to HCUP.
 During HCUP processing, physician identifiers were re-encrypted (MDID_S).

 Source documentation indicates that if a physician does not have a number (i.e., they are from out of state or a resident at the hospital), then the hospital can assign a separate identifying number.
+Beginning in 2000, Connecticut does not provide physician identifiers to HCUP.

-Florida reports state license numbers as physician identifiers.
+Florida reports state license numbers for the attending physician identifiers.
 During HCUP processing, physician identifiers were encrypted (MDID_S).

-Iowa reports Universal Physician Identification Numbers (UPINs) as attending physician identification numbers.
+lowa reports Universal Physician Identification Numbers (UPINs) as attending physician identification numbers.